ATFunded Pro Rules

 Minimum Trades Rule

-To qualify for a payout, you need to complete at least 5 trades during each pay period.
+To qualify for a payout, you must complete at least 5 Core Trades during each pay period.

 Can I still open smaller trades?

-You can open smaller trades and trade different instruments anytime.
+Yes!
+You can trade smaller positions and different instruments at any time

 Example 1